 Exercises to avoid in pregnancy

-- don't lie flat on your back, particularly after 16 weeks, because the weight of your bump presses on the main blood vessel bringing blood back to your heart and this can make you feel faint
+- don't lie flat on your back for prolonged periods, particularly after 16 weeks, because the weight of your bump presses on the main blood vessel bringing blood back to your heart and this can make you feel faint

 - don't take part in contact sports where there's a risk of being hit, such as kickboxing, judo or squash